BubbleK2m/Gosirak/README.md

 # gosirak
-commandline meal app in go language
+commandline meal app in go language by use gogyo <https://github.com/DSMdongly>